AG500/Metaheuristic-project/README.md

 Multimodal function:

-With multimodal function there could be a lot of local optimum.
-Therefore diersification is important.

 F3 Shifted Rosenbrock's function:
 This problem is quite hard, algortihms tend to block at (for D=50) fitness = 480  and fintness = 430.
 And below 430 the progression is very slow watever pramaters i used.
-THe dilema is to allow enough diversification to "cross" these two fitnesses but not o much so the convegence to the global optimum doesn't take to much time.
+THe dilema is to allow enough diversification to "cross" these two fitnesses but not so much so the convergence to the global optimum doesn't take to much time.
+Less particules we have, faster is the algorithm.
+When C2>1.2 and C1<C2 it goes quickly to the fitness 430 but take time to go to 390.

+D = 50 :
+Utiliser v3 ou v4?

+D = 500 :

 F4 Shifted Rastrigin's function:

 There is a lot of local and narrow optimums here.
 Diversification is important, so the number of particles has to be high, and C1 > 0.5.
 Still, C2 need to be superior to assure a fast convergence to the global optimum.
-Less particules we have faster is the algorithm.
-When C2>1.2 and C1<C2 it goes quickly to the fitness 430 but take time to go to 390.

 D = 50 :
 Parameters : Swarm Size = 20, C1 = 0.5, C2 = 1.3, w=0.1  Iterations = 1 000 000